stdevPavelmc/mailad/INSTALL.md

 systemctl status postfix dovecot
 ```

-The last two steps restart email related services and shows their state, so you can check if all went well.
+The last two steps restart email related services and show their state, so you can check if all went well.
 If you got troubles just remove the files from the `/etc/mailad/le/` and repeat the above steps, that will re-create a self signed certificate and put it on service.

 ## Software Installs